 - Write a function to find all words in a grid of letters, given a list of valid words.

-- Write a function to that uses the previous functions to generate a 10 by 10 grid of letters that contains at least 10 words.
+- Write a function that uses the previous functions to generate a 10 by 10 grid of letters that contains at least 10 words.

 - Update the previous function to print the grid of letters and 10 random words from the grid.